This document outlines the compatibility between different versions of Mender components, such as the client and server.

 mender-artifact library has

-an API, which is used by some other components, but this API is not considered
+an API, used by other components, but this API is not considered public

 In general the Mender client introduces new features in minor (e.g. 1.2.0 to 1.3.0) versions and the meta-mender layer is updated accordingly to easily support these new features (e.g. by exposing new MENDER_* variables).
 The meta-mender layer has branches corresponding to versions of the Yocto Project.